How To Organize Your Closet:

-So in my experience, there are just certain clothes and accessories that need to be folded vs. hung.
-Things such as suits, dresses, delicate items should be hung.
-Some materials wrinkle easy; satin, silk and lace should be hung rather then folded.
-Clothing such as sweaters, (because they are heavy and can get those terrible indents from hangers), fold a lot easier and indeed is the better option in my opinion.
+Likewise, clothing such as sweaters, (because they are heavy and can get those terrible indents from hangers), may fold easier and indeed is the better option in our opinion.

 Idea: Once you have decided which clothes can be rolled, try purchasing some drawer dividers, so you can further organize and customize the look and feel of your closet space.